Comparisons12 min read

 • Headless WordPress support via their Atlas platform

-• Local by WP Engine — the industry-standard local development tool (free, standalone)
+• Local by WP Engine — the industry standard for local development (free, standalone)

 • Multi-site and multitenancy management on higher plans